-After spending a year going from zero SEO to significant inbound leads and a bushel of first-page results, here are my tips.
+I spent a year going from zero SEO to significant inbound leads and a bushel of first-page results, here’s what I learned.

 6 min. read

-SEO can be baffling, especially if you’re new to it.
+This is especially true if you’re new to it.

-If you’re confused by dueling SEO pros on Twitter or Reddit, wondering if you should hire someone (despite the bad reviews), unsure where to start, etc., this is for you.
+Dueling SEO pros on Twitter or Reddit have you confused?
+Wondering whether you should hire someone (despite the bad reviews)?
+Just don’t know where to start?

 I’ve included a sample of our results below.

-Note how our spotty introduction eventually evened out with a page one average using basic SEO techniques.
+Our spotty introduction eventually evened out with a page one average using only basic SEO techniques.

 Do you need Olympic-grade SEO, or just enough to not be SEO-foolish?